 - Obstructive sleep apnea

-“Bariatric surgery is the best treatment option for weight loss and metabolic conditions like diabetes and fatty liver disease,” said Dr. Vijaya Nirujogi, surgeon and director of bariatric and metabolic surgery for Marshfield Clinic Health System.
+“Bariatric surgery is the best treatment option for weight loss and metabolic conditions like diabetes and fatty liver disease,” Nirujogi said.
 “On average, it is expected to add up to 6-10 years to your life and reduce the risk for up to 12 different cancers.”

-While part of this effect may be temporary, the majority of patients are able to keep off 50 percent or more of the initial weight lost even after 10 years.
+While part of this effect may be temporary, most patients keep off 50% or more of the initial weight lost even after 10 years.
 Weight loss surgery is the only option that shows prolonged weight loss.
-Most people lose 75 percent or more of their excess weight and are at their desired weight within two years.
+Most people lose 75% or more of their excess weight and are at their desired weight within two years.

 “Metabolic and bariatric surgery is the only option to date that improves many medical conditions along with obesity.
 No medical or other surgical treatment can claim this,” Nirujogi said.
 “The changes in hormones, metabolism, insulin sensitivity and energy utilization are truly profound even before substantial weight is lost.
 Even when some regain weight over the years, they still have improved metabolic health.”